dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

   - Description: Set to false to disable installing and configuring limits.
 - `os_login_defs_enabled`
   - Default: `true`
-  - Description: Set to false to disable installing and configuring login_defs.
+  - Description: Set to false to disable installing and configuring login_defs for newly created users.
 - `os_minimize_access_enabled`
   - Default: `true`
   - Description: Set to false to disable installing and configuring minimize_access.